raohmaru/CFC/o8g/Documents/CFC-Rules.md

 If a United Attack is countered, enemy character deals damage to each attacking character, in ordered sequence, until it is KO'ed or all participants in the United Attack are KO'ed.

-### Counterattack (Block)
+### Counter-attack (Block)
-A counterattack happens when defending player counters (blocks) an attack with an unfrozen character in his ring.
+A counter-attack happens when defending player counters (blocks) an attack with an unfrozen character in his ring.

-A character can only counterattack one attack.
+A character can only counter-attack one attack.
 An attack can only be countered by one single character.

 Damage is dealt simultaneously between attacking characters and countering characters.
 Each character is dealt damage equal to the other character's BP.